nahuhh/android-termux-monero-node/README.md

   sh -c "$(curl -fsSL https://raw.githubusercontent.com/CryptoGrampy/android-termux-monero-node/main/src/full-monero-node-external-sd-install.sh)"
   ```

-  Elaborate Install:

-  Copy the code (INCLUDING the parenthesis) from the links below based on the node type/storage available on your device.

-  Make sure your screen stays 'on' throughout the install- give the screen a tap if necessary.

-  Open Termux, and paste the copied code into the terminal.
-Press the return button on the on-screen keyboard.
-You will likely need to give Termux permission to do various things (add repos, etc) during the install.
-Read what it's asking, type y and then press return.

 6. SUCCESS!

 # Controls Overview

 Using the Termux Widget, you can 'Start XMR Node', 'Stop XMR Node', 'Update XMR Node', and check the 'XMR Node Status'.
 Try them all- you're not going to break anything.
 Tap the arrow in the Android Termux notification in your swipe-down Android notifications to see detailed info on your Node.
 If a Monero update is available, it will be present in this notification.

 The notifications will be automatically be updated every 15 minutes.
-The first notification after restarting your device or starting turning your node on might not be 100% accurate as the Monero node can take a while to start up.
-If you press the 'XMR Node Status' button in the Termux widget, you will briefly see the actual command line status of Monerod pop up in a Termux shell, and the Android notification will also update with the most recent node information (useful if you don't want to wait 15 minutes for an update)
+The first notification after starting your node will not appear for 30 seconds, and might not be 100% accurate on slower devices.
+If you press the 'XMR Node Status' button in the Termux widget, you will briefly see the actual command line status of Monerod pop up in a Termux shell, and the Android notification will also update with the most recent node information (useful if you don't want to wait 15 minutes for an update).

+Alternatively, you can "Stop" the node, and "Start" it in the foreground.

 # Connecting to your Node / Seeding the Network